Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

   for SIF AU 3.4.3 (sif.dd.au30 package).
 This represents the officially released SIF AU 3.4.3 Data Model.
 This is using the au/3.4 namespace.
 - **Project now requires Java 8**.
 The Project is now built with Java 8 as the minimal java version.
 Libraries used by this project may require Java 8 in future.

+## Version from October 23, 2018
+- Added SIF AU 3.4.4 XSD (data/input/XSD/sifau30/au3.4.4 directory) and generated data model classes for the draft of SIF AU 3.4.4.
+Note that this is an **early draft** for SIF AU 3.4.4

 # Download Instructions
 How to download this project: